-The following descriptions are based on a series of annual reports on the economics of the federal Gulf shrimp fishery for the years 2006 through 2013 (Liese 2011, 2013, 2014; Liese and Travis 2010; Liese et al. 2009a, 2009b).
+The following descriptions are based on a series of annual reports on the economics of the federal Gulf shrimp fishery for the years 2006 through 2013 (Liese 2011, 2013a, 2013b, 2014; Liese and Travis 2010; Liese et al. 2009a, 2009b).
 These reports present the results of the Annual Economic Survey of Federal Gulf Shrimp Permit Holders.
 The first survey, which was administered in 2007, collected data for the 2006 fishing year.

 The type of economic data the survey collects is based on an accounting framework of money flows and values associated with the productive activity of commercial shrimping.
-With these data, three financial statements (the balance sheet, the cash flow statement, and the income statement) are prepared to give a comprehensive overview of the financial and economic situation of the offshore shrimp fishery.5 Table 3.4.2 shows a summary of these financial statements.
+With these data, three financial statements (the balance sheet, the cash flow statement, and the income statement) are prepared to give a comprehensive overview of the financial and economic situation of the offshore shrimp fishery.
+Table 3.4.2 shows a summary of these financial statements.
 In this table, financial statements for 2010 and onward include costs and revenues related to the Deepwater Horizon MC 252 (DWH) oil spill.
-Dollar values are averages in 2012 dollars.
+Dollar values are averages in 2001 dollars.

 The year 2010 was unique for the operations of many shrimp vessels in the Gulf because of the DWH oil spill.
 This oil spill and BP's responses had a confounding effect on the economics of the Gulf shrimp fishery in 2010 and onward.
 In 2010, the majority of vessels (66%) reported receiving oil spill-related revenues.
 The two primary sources of this revenue were damage claims (passive income) and revenue generated by participation in BP's vessel of opportunity program (VOOP) where vessels were hired to clean up oil.
 Of the surveyed vessels in 2010, 28% participated in the VOOP.
 Both sources provided substantial revenue for participating vessels, thereby obscuring the economics of the Gulf shrimp fishery.
-Further, vessels participating in VOOP incurred non-negligible costs unrelated to commercial fishing.
-For more details on DWH-related revenues, see Liese (2011, 2013, and 2014).
+Further, vessels participating in the VOOP incurred non-negligible costs unrelated to commercial fishing.
+For more details on DWH-related revenues, see Liese (2011, 2013a, 2013b, and 2014).
 It is noted that some shrimp vessels continued to receive DWH-related revenues after 2010, but the amounts in these later years were small relative to that received in 2010.
-The average vessel shows a fair amount of equity that rose through the years (Table 3.4.2).
-This resulted from a combination of an increasing market value of the assets (vessel being the main asset) and declining liabilities (mainly loans), except for a dip in asset value in 2008.